dojo/cli-build-app/README.md

 ### Code Splitting By Route

-The build command will automatically code split your application based on it's dojo routing configuration.
+The build command will automatically code split your application based on its dojo routing configuration.

 To enable the code automatic splitting by route: